Devops on Azure

 Java CI/CD using Jenkins and Azure Web Apps

-Azure App Service is a fast and simple way to create web apps using Java, Node, PHP or ASP.NET, as well as supporting custom language runtimes using Docker.
-A continuous integration and continuous deployment (CI/CD) pipeline that pushes each of your changes automatically to Azure app services allows you to deliver value to your customers faster.
+Azure App Service is a fast and simple way to create web apps using Java, Node, PHP or ASP.NET, as well as support for custom language runtimes using Docker.
+A continuous integration and continuous deployment (CI/CD) pipeline that pushes each of your changes automatically to Azure app services allows you to deliver value faster to your customers.

 - 1 Change application source code

 - 2 Commit code to GitHub